 Any type of technology that uses windows on buildings to generate electricity from the sun could be classified as a “solar panel window.”
 Solar window technology isn’t ready for commercial production yet, which means that they aren’t available for you to install in your home.
 However, there are several technologies being developed that could hit the mass market in the near future.

-Solar windows would hypothetically be able to replace standard glass window panes, while traditional solar panels are an addition to a previously installed roof.
+Transparent solar panel windows would hypothetically be able to replace standard glass window panes, while traditional solar panels are an addition to a previously installed roof.
 As a result, this type of solar technology is often referred to as “building-integrated photovoltaics (BIPV).”
 Tesla’s solar roof is another recent technology that fall under the BIPV umbrella.
 BIPV technologies offer many potential benefits – many homeowners love them because they can be much more aesthetically appealing and easier to maintain than traditional solar options, depending on the type of installation.

 Solar window technologies: who manufactures solar panel windows?